platformsh/platformsh-docs/src/frameworks/drupal8/redis.md

 # Using Redis with Drupal 8.x

-> **note**
-> Redis support for Drupal 8 is still in beta.
-The instructions below assume
-> you are OK with running a beta-version of a Drupal module.
-It should be
-> stable and has been deployed in production, but more cautious users may prefer
-> to wait for the module to have a stable release.
-The instructions below are
-> unlikely to change at that time, but it is possible.
-See https://www.drupal.org/project/redis
-> for more information.

 The Drupal 8 Redis module currently only supports the [PhpRedis](https://github.com/nicolasff/phpredis) option, which relies on a PHP extension.
 Fortunately, that extension is trivial to enable on Platform.sh.

 ## Requirements